Nayma-Amin/Cutesy/lib/README.md

-# Nunchi - Video Sharing Website
+# Cutesy - Shopping App

 Cutesy is a flutter and dart mobile application.
 A shopping app, designed with simplicity, implemented with unique and dynamic solutions.
 From the flash screen till the backend it is implemented to enhence user engagement and hold user interest.